bmr5/BeeGood/bee-good-mvp.md

 - Simple account creation (optional email/social login)
 - Engaging hybrid questionnaire flow with multiple-choice options and optional conversational AI:

+  - **Progress Visualization**: Animated bee character flying from flower to flower across the top of each screen, showing progression through onboarding

+    - Each completed screen causes the bee to fly to the next flower
+    - Flowers change color or bloom when reached
+    - Subtle honey trail connects completed flowers
+    - Current flower gently pulses to indicate active screen

   - **What Are You Looking to Improve?** (First Screen)

     - Multiple-choice selection with visual icons: